adamharrison/lite-xl-simplified/README.md

 ## Building

+### Linux, Mac, Windows/MSYS

 **To build**, simply run `build.sh`; this should function on Mac, Linux and MSYS command line.

+If you desperately want better build times, you can speed up builds by specifying a `ccache` `CC` variable (e.g. `CC='ccache gcc' ./build.sh`).
+After the first build, these builds should be quite quick (on my machine, building from scratch moves from 1 second to about .1 seconds).

+### Windows/cmd.exe

 **If you're running on windows on the command line; you should use `build.cmd`.**

 **On Windows, if building using cmd.exe**, you should place `SDLmain.lib`, `SDL.lib`,